wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 23 And the field of battle was covered with the slain and the maimed ; even eight hundred men.

-24 And the slain and wounded of the servants of the Heine' were about five hundred.
+24 And the slain and wounded of the servants of the king were about five hundred.

-23 So Jacob and his army gat great praise , and a the warriors of Columbia that fought that day :
+25 So Jacob and his army gat great praise , and all the warriors of Columbia that fought that day :

-26 Amongst whom were the volunteers of the states of New- York and Pennsylvania , who were led on by the gallant Porter.
+26 Amongst whom were the volunteers of the states of New-York and Pennsylvania , who were led on by the gallant Porter.*

+* Gens.
+Porter , Ripley , and Scott.

 27 And Ripley was there , and the brave Scott , who went out and fought in the heat of the battle.

-CHAP XLI
+CHAP.
+XLI.

 Battle of Bridgewater.

 NOW about this time there was peace among the strong powers of Europe ; and the strength of Britain was free to be employed against the people of Columbia.

-2 So she increased her navy on the shores of Columbia , and strengthened her armies in Canada ; and .sent skilful men to conduct them and to fight her battles :
+2 So she increased her navy on the shores of Columbia , and strengthened her armies in Canada ; and sent skilful men to conduct them and to fight her battles :

 3 And , in her spite , she emptied out the vials of her vengeance upon the United States.